ntaoo/npb_polls_client/README.md

 This is a public repository of [https://npb-polls.appspot.com/](https://npb-polls.appspot.com/) client app.
-(The server side code repository is private.)

-This small app is an example to learn how to build web app with Angular2 Dart.
+This small app is an example to learn how to build web app with Angular2 Dart version.

-# About Angular2 Dart version
+# Angular2 Dart version

 Angular2 is written in TypeScript, and transpiled into Dart.
 The API is essentially same to the TypeScript version.
 Thus developers can learn Angular2 in either language they prefer.
-Actually I have learned Angular2 with [angular.io TypeScript version document](https://angular.io/docs/ts/latest/quickstart.html) and have written actual code in Dart.
-Of course you can refer to [the document of Dart version](https://angular.io/docs/dart/latest/quickstart.html) thanks to recent excellent translation work.
+Actually I have learned Angular2 with [angular.io TypeScript version document](https://angular.io/docs/ts/latest/quickstart.html) and have implemented apps in Dart.

+You can also refer to [the document of Dart version](https://angular.io/docs/dart/latest/quickstart.html) thanks to recent excellent translation work.

 # The pros and cons

 ## Pros

 * Clean simple semantics.
-* Great standard libraries and tooling support.
+* Great optional type system, standard libraries, and tooling support.
-* You don't need to bother about JavaScript's basic flaws thanks to the JavaScript compilers(dart2js, DDC).
+* You don't need to take care with JavaScript's basic flaws thanks to the JavaScript compilers(dart2js, dev compiler).

-Personally I see "Dart for the web" as "ECMAScript fixed" with type system and stable standard libraries, without JavaScript's tooling fuss.

 ## Cons

-* Angular2's primary ecosystem will grow with the TypeScript version.
+* The community and ecosystem is still much smaller than the ones of JavaScript.
 * No upgrade support from AngularJSv1.
-* The community and ecosystem is still much smaller than the ones of JavaScript.
-* Cross browser development cycle support is poor.
-(Hope DDC would ease it.)
+* Poor cross browser development cycle support.
+(Dev compiler would ease it.)
-* Compiled JS payload size tends to be huge for small app, especially a bit hard to justify for mobile network.
-(Cache support like service worker is important.)
+* Compiled JS payload size tends to be big for small app.
+Service worker integration will be important.
 * Requires IE > 11.